expo/instapromise/README.md

 p.then(console.log);
 ```

-The original function is available as a property on the Promise generating
+The original function is available as a property on the promise-generating
 function (`.___instapromiseOriginalFunction___`).

 If you want to promisify methods, use `.promise` after the object and before